Palisades Fire: Progression

 The fire was first reported at about 10:30 a.m.
 PST on January 7, 2025, covering around 10 acre of the mountains near Pacific Palisades.
-It quickly spread due to a combination of severe drought in Southern California (the driest 9-month period on record), and a worsening Santa Ana wind event which created wind gusts up to 80 mph.
+It quickly spread due to a combination of severe drought in Southern California (the driest 9-month period on record), and a worsening Santa Ana wind event.
 Within 20 minutes, the fire grew from 20 acre to 200 acre.
 The California Department of Forestry and Fire Protection (CAL FIRE) said the blaze had reached more than 700 acre by 2:10 p.m., with over 250 firefighters fighting it as it started to reach homes.
 Just one hour later, an update from CAL FIRE stated that the fire had rapidly grown to 1262 acre.
 Gavin Newsom, the Governor of California, toured the fire on January 7, and said that many structures had been destroyed.

 The intensification of the concurrent windstorm at night forced the grounding of firefighting aircraft, further hindering efforts to manage the wildfire's spread.
-The National Weather Service reported the highest wind gust in Pacific Palisades on January 7, 2025, was 38 mph at 6:30 p.m.
+The National Weather Service reported the highest wind gust in Pacific Palisades on January 7 was 38 mph at 6:30 p.m.
 Firefighters faced significant challenges combating the blaze due to the steep terrain of the Santa Monica Mountains and the strong Santa Ana winds.
 These conditions hindered both ground and aerial firefighting operations, making containment efforts much more difficult.
 Firefighters called in from close by states like Oregon and Nevada to continue fighting the blaze.
 The fire reached the driveway adjacent to the Getty Villa; earlier in the day staff activated the site's fire safety plan which included closing off fire doors, running HVAC and humidity management systems, and turning on irrigation sprinklers.
-Most of the staff was evacuated but the Getty's crisis operations executives and security staff patrolled throughout the night, taking shifts outside, where they suppressed wind-blown flareups with "at least 40 five-pound fire extinguishers."
+Most of the staff was evacuated but the Getty's crisis operations executives and security staff patrolled throughout the night, taking shifts outside, where they suppressed wind-blown flareups with "at least 40 five-pound fire extinguishers".